 - Unemployment insurance contributions (up to a maximum of 2.800 euros per year or 1.900 per year for employees and pensioners)

-- Pension scheme contributions (up to a maximum of 23.362 euros)
+- Pension scheme contributions (up to 94 percent of contributions in 2022, up to a maximum of 25.787 euros)

 You can also make deductions for any costs resulting from the following: